Judge expected to rule Tuesday on injunction of abortion law

 During a court hearing on Monday, Planned Parenthood and the American Civil Liberties Union asked U.S. District Judge Howard Sachs to issue a temporary restraining order to stop the law from taking effect on Wednesday until a legal challenge against it is decided.
 Sachs told attorneys he had a draft of his written ruling ready, but that he wanted to consider Monday's arguments before issuing it on Tuesday.
 He did not indicate how he would rule.

-The law is scheduled to take effect Wednesday.
+The law includes exceptions for medical emergencies, but not for rape or incest.
+If courts don't uphold the eight-week ban, the bill includes a series of less-restrictive bans ranging from 14 weeks up to 20 weeks.
 It would also ban abortions based solely on race, sex or a diagnosis indicting the potential for Down syndrome.

 Claudia Hammerman, an attorney for Planned Parenthood and the American Civil Liberties Union, argued that earlier abortion-related rulings from courts across the country, including the U.S. Supreme Court, make it clear the bans are unconstitutional because they address abortions before the fetus is considered viable outside the womb, which can be from 24 to 28 weeks.